 Welcome Kunzea Essential Oil: A “Miraculous” Blend in a Single Oil

-In part I, I reviewed the chemical constituents found in this uplifting, skin supporting, respiratory soothing, and muscle relieving essential oil sourced from its pristine home of Australia.
+In a previous blog, I reviewed the chemical constituents found in this uplifting, skin supporting, respiratory soothing, and muscle relieving essential oil sourced from its pristine home of Australia.

-Due to its molecular makeup, Dr. Buch proclaimed in his launch presentation that Kunzea is a “magical, miracle of nature.”
+Due to its molecular makeup it has been proclaimed that Kunzea is a “magical, miracle of nature.”
 He stated it was a single oil that was more characteristic of a blend because it contained constituents of some of the most popular, therapeutic essential oils.
-It was as if the oil was like the “Gary Young of oils” that appeared for us from the other side.

 A Unique Composition Gains Experts’ Attention